 On 15 May 1943, the US Navy commissioned Carrier Air Group Twenty-One (CAG-21) comprised of Torpedo Bombing Squadron Twenty-One (VT-21) and Fighting Squadron Twenty-One (VF-21).
-CAG-21 combined naval aviators and planes from Composite Squadron Eleven (VC-11) and Composite Squadron Twelve (VC-12), both flying the Grumman F4F Wildcat fighter and Grumman TBF Avenger torpedo bomber.
-In February and March, each composite squadron had served a combat tour at Guadalcanal flying from Henderson Field in the battle for that island and the entire Solomon archipelago.
-When CAG-21 was commissioned, both composite squadrons were ending their rest, recuperation and training operations on the island of Espiritu Santo, known today as Vanuatu, located in the 'rear' area 650-miles southeast of Guadalcanal.
-VF-21 would return to Guadalcanal on 20 Jun and remain until 3 Aug based at Fighter One Airfield a short distance east of Henderson Field.
+CAG-21 combined naval aviators and planes from Composite Squadron Eleven (VC-11) and Composite Squadron Twelve (VC-12), both flying the Grumman F4F Wildcat fighter and the Grumman TBF Avenger torpedo bomber.
+In February and March, each composite squadron had served a combat tour at Guadalcanal flying from Henderson Field in the battle for that island and the entire Solomon Island archipelago.
+When CAG-21 was commissioned, both composite squadrons were ending their rest, recuperation and training operations on the island of Espiritu Santo, in what is today the island nation of Vanuatu, located in the 'rear' area 650-miles southeast of Guadalcanal.
+VF-21 returned to Guadalcanal on 20 June and remained until 3 August based at Fighter One Airfield a short distance east of Henderson Field where VT-21 was based.

-This website was created to honor the two Guadalcanal tours and men of Torpedo VT-21, including my cousin, TBF Avenger pilot Lt.(jg) Murray Charlton 'Chile' Mckinney and his turret gunner ARM2c Jacob Casper 'Jack' Durner, Jr., both killed in action off Lunga Point, Guadalcanal 7 Jul 1943.
 After researching the heroic men of VF-21 and their 68 confirmed Japanese aircraft destroyed in aerial combat over the Solomons, it seemed a dereliction not to include a small part of their equally amazing story.
-This page is dedicated to fourteen VF-21 Navy fighter pilots who lost their lives during WW-II, including nine during this Guadalcanal tour.
-The LIFE Magazine photograph above shows F4F Wildcat fighters at Henderson Field taken January 1943.
+This page is dedicated to the fourteen VF-21 Navy fighter pilots who lost their lives in WW-II, including nine during their two Guadalcanal tours.
+The VF-21 squadron photograph above is from the scrapbook of Fighter Ace CDR John Carlos Cleves Symmes (back row, fourth from right) that was generously provided by his daughter, Ketty, to whom I am grateful.

 When playing the card game Blackjack, the goal is for all your cards to equal 21 points, where each face card is 10 points, aces are either 1 or 11, and all other cards equal their number value.
 The perfect hand is an ace for 11 and a face card for 10.
 VF-21's choice of the ace and jack of spades for their '21' insignia is ideal.
 This patch was worn by VF-21 pilot Rob Roy McGregor Converse.